galaxyxtwo/testContributionGuide/CONTRIBUTING.md

 Pull requests of any size are greatly appreciated.
 To stay aligned with our team, we request that contributors first open an issue describing any proposed, non-trivial change to get feedback and a check whether the work is likely to be merged.

-We encourage the community to review any PR on any repo in the [Lilypad GitHub organization] (https://github.com/Lilypad-Tech)!
+We encourage the community to review any PR on any repo in the [Lilypad GitHub organization](https://github.com/Lilypad-Tech)!

 *Note:* any pull request created for an issue that already has someone else assigned **will be closed without review**.